 Task Queues are maintained by the Temporal Server.
 The Server places Tasks into a Task Queue to schedule, start, cancel, and complete parts of a Workflow and/or Activity, for example.
-A Worker engages in a long poll with a Task Queue, hungrily waiting for a Task to become available.
-The Worker then executes what ever the Task tells the Worker to do.
+A Worker long polls the Task Queue, hungrily waiting for a Task to become available.
+The Worker then executes whatever the Task tells the Worker to do.

 From the perspective of the system's design and how everything works under the hood, things get a little bit more complex.